Jim Bunning, Hall of Fame pitcher and former U.S. Senator, dead at 85

 — David Bunning (@horstmuhlmann) May 27, 2017

 Bunning made his name in baseball, carving out a career that was second to none.
 He played in the major leagues from 1955 to 1971, splitting his career mostly between Detroit and Philadelphia.
-He also had a brief stint with the Los Angeles Dodgers.
+He also had brief stints with the Pirates and Dodgers.

 During his career, Bunning was no stranger to making history.
 With the Phillies, he pitched a perfect game against the Mets at Shea Stadium on June 21, 1964.
 At the time, it was only the fifth perfect game in MLB since the beginning of the 20th century, and the very first in the National League.

-Bunning finished his career with 224 wins, nine All-Star selections and one runner up finish in the Cy Young award balloting.
-Amazingly, he made a combined 81 starts between 1966 and 1967, accumulating 616 1/3 innings during that time.
+Bunning finished his career with 224 wins, seven All-Star selections, and one runner up finish in the Cy Young award balloting.
+He also pitched a no-hitter for the Tigers on July 20, 1958.

 Bunning was inducted into the National Baseball Hall of Fame in 1996 after being elected by the Veteran’s Committee.
 He’s also a member of the Phillies Walk of Fame and had his No. 14 retired by Philadelphia in 2001.